Financial-Times/origami-website/_tutorials/manual-build.md

 <pre><code class="o-syntax-highlight--bash">npx @financial-times/origami-workshop</code></pre>

-This command will compile your code to `public` directory every time you make a change, and serve it locally for you to preview in a browser e.g. at `htpp://localhost:3000`.
+This command will compile your code to a `public` directory every time you make a change, and serve it locally for you to preview in a browser e.g. at `htpp://localhost:3000`.
 You can leave that running in the background, and refresh your browser to see the styling changes we'll be making in the next step.

 ## Component Styling